Policies and Procedures

 As part of our open access policy, parents can see and discuss any records related to their child by making an appointment with the manager.

 The welfare of the child is paramount.
-Should any members of staff have concerns for the welfare of any child they will immediately take it up with a senior member of staff or the manager.
-Hopefully the situation can be resolved with parents and staff.
-If it is apparent that the matter deserves further investigation then the Child Protection Unit of Social Services will be informed.
+Should any members of staff have concerns for the welfare of any child they will immediately take it up with our team of trained Designated Safeguarding Leaders.

 A spare set of clothes is also recommended for all children (even toilet trained children have the occasional accident).

-Wet weather protection overalls are provided at the nursery.
+Wet weather protection overalls and wellington boots are provided at the nursery.

 Our planning for the day is based around the needs and interests of each child within the broader goals of the Early Years Framework.